 Judges are vested in their pension benefit after five years of service.
+A judge is required to retire by the last day of the month in which the judge turns 70.
 After pension payments begin, the pension amount is eligible for annual postretirement increases (also referred to as COLAs).
 Currently, the COLA for the Judges Plan is 1.5 percent.